dyutibarma/monochrome/_posts/2018-10-24-image-quality-purchase-intent.md

 |![Select Best Image](coianac.github.io/img/UOLabs Wire-01.png)|![Select Gender](coianac.github.io/img/UOLabs Wire-05.png)|![View Live Results](coianac.github.io/img/UOLabs Wire-03.png)|

 ## Results
-Feel free to download the analysis of our collected data if you're interested in the details.
-Essentially, the results came out inconclusive.
-Meaning
+Feel free to download the analysis of our collected data if you're interested in the details. <a href="coianac.github.io/img/Study Results_1.1.pdf">Study Results PDF</a>.
+In short > the results came out inconclusive.
 > Participants could not discern a visual disparity between the 3 images presents

-Which we concluded as a success.
+We concluded this a success.
 After a close inspection of the images and the results, we were able to move forward with delivering a 1.5x, 40% JPG quality image preset.
-<a href="coianac.github.io/img/Study Results_1.1.pdf">Study Results PDF</a>

 ## Delivery Strategy